-Before you even think about seeking outside investors, it is critical to establish the number of shares each founder will hold before you commence your Initial Private Offer.
+Prior to seeking outside investors, it is critical to establish the number of shares each founder will hold before you commence your Initial Private Offer.

 As investors come in, the quantity of shares the founders hold will always remain the same, it’s only the percentage they hold that will reduce.

 The trading exchange for SMEs can support primary issues from your SME as well as a secondary sale platform as an exit pathway for its shareholders.

 The Company structure is immortal (unlike its directors).
 It has a charter to implement its business plan for the benefit of its shareholders.

 An appropriate share capital structure provides the best protection, to the Company’s founding shareholders, from

 Vulture Venture Capitalists stealing your Company when seeking investment.